Arc-Computer/ATLAS/README.md

 # What is Atlas?

-Atlas is the learning layer for production agents, enabling continual learning from complex, high-stakes workflows.
-For teams pushing beyond context engineering into reinforcement learning and adaptive systems, Atlas captures the causality data needed to improve models from real-world agent execution.
+Atlas is a system for continual learning from agent workflows, designed to close the loop between real-world agent execution and model improvement.
+The platform is composed of two main components:

-The **Atlas SDK** wraps existing agent systems in a dual-agent reasoning loop without requiring codebase refactoring.
-It automatically discovers your agent configuration, routes supervision dynamically across lanes (auto, paired, coach), and captures causality traces (student attempt → teacher intervention → outcome) while streaming rich telemetry to Postgres.
+The **Atlas SDK** is the runtime component that wraps existing agent systems in a dual-agent reasoning loop.
+It captures causality data (student attempt → teacher intervention → outcome) and streams rich telemetry to a database.

-**Atlas Core** (this repository) handles offline training with GRPO and on-policy distillation (GKD), sharing reward adapters with the runtime to train updated checkpoints for the teacher model from the causality data captured by the SDK.
-One-command model training that learns from your agent's actual execution patterns.
+**Atlas Core** (this repository) is the offline training engine that uses this data to train improved models via methods like on-policy distillation (GKD) and reinforcement learning (GRPO).

 ## Architecture at a Glance